moneerrifai/superb-hedgehog/content/blog/can-you-jumpstart-your-career-with-aws-certifications.md

 tags: []
 image_alt: Rocket Launch
 excerpt: >-
-  Certifications are a bit of a controversial topic, but you can leverage them to advance your career
+  Certifications are a bit of a controversial topic, but learn how you can leverage them to advance your career.
 seo:
   title: ''
   description: ''